Assam reports 520 new Covid cases, one more fatality | Health

 - India

-Assam logged 520 fresh COVID-19 cases and more fatalities due to the virus, the National Health Mission (NHM) said.
-After a gap of two days, a Covid fatality was reported in Tinsukia district during the last 24 hours, pushing the toll to 8,016, it said in a bulletin.
+Assam logged 520 fresh COVID-19 cases and one more fatality due to the virus, the National Health Mission (NHM) said.
+After a gap of two days, a Covid fatality was reported in the Tinsukia district during the last 24 hours, pushing the toll to 8,016, it said in a bulletin.

 A total of 8,112 samples were tested on Saturday at a positivity rate of 6.41 percent.
 The coronavirus tally stands at 7,38,946.